jtmoon79/super-speedy-syslog-searcher/README.md

 _s4_ will print log messages from multiple log files in datetime-sorted order.
 A "window" of datetimes may be passed, to constrain the period of printed messages.
-This will assist an engineer that, for example, needs to view all syslog messages that occured two days ago among log files taken from multiple systems.
+This will assist an engineer that, for example, needs to view all syslog messages that occurred two days ago among log files taken from multiple systems.

-The alterior motive for _Super Speedy Syslog Searcher_ was the [primary developer](https://github.com/jtmoon79) wanted an excuse to learn rust 🦀, and wanted to create an open-source tool for a recurring need of some Software Test Engineers 😄
+The ulterior motive for _Super Speedy Syslog Searcher_ was the [primary developer](https://github.com/jtmoon79) wanted an excuse to learn rust 🦀, and wanted to create an open-source tool for a recurring need of some Software Test Engineers 😄